 Diversity, Equity, and Inclusion

-The Graduate Program of Neurobiology & Behavior is committed to taking actions to promote diversity, equity, and inclusion.
-The co-directors in conjunction with the students and faculty of the NB&B program have been working together on a three-part initiative for enhancing diversity in Columbia's Neuroscience PhD Training Programs.
+The Graduate Program of Neurobiology & Behavior is committed to taking actions to promote the participation of a range of students in neuroscience research and education.
+The co-directors in conjunction with the students and faculty of the NB&B program have been working together on a three-part initiative for enhancing broad participation in Columbia's Neuroscience PhD Training Programs.

 Guidelines for Admissions